mlmargotto/DecSecOpsTools/docs/_posts/2016-08-26-fips-140-2-in-a-nutshell.md

-**Cryptographic module**: the set of hardware, software, and/or firmware that implements approved security functions (including cryptographic algorithms and key generation) and is contained within the cryptographic boundary.</em>
+**Cryptographic module**: the set of hardware, software, and/or firmware that implements approved security functions (including cryptographic algorithms and key generation) and is contained within the cryptographic boundary._

 In the field of information security, the concept of a security boundary is of vital importance.
 Security is assurance (to a specific level) is only offered within a specific, defined boundary.
-In other words, if a certain HSM has FIPS 140-2 validation it can be trusted to perform its cryptographic functions securely <em>within the limits of the defined level of security</em>.
+In other words, if a certain HSM has FIPS 140-2 validation it can be trusted to perform its cryptographic functions securely _within the limits of the defined level of security_.
 However, it is still possible to implement an HSM in an insecure manner making the FIPS 140-2 validation misleading to a layman who does not understand the limitations of the validation.
 The Overview section of the standard even contains the following caveat:

-<em>Similarly, the use of a validated cryptographic module in a computer or
-telecommunications system is not sufficient to ensure the security of the overall system.</em>
+_Similarly, the use of a validated cryptographic module in a computer or telecommunications system is not sufficient to ensure the security of the overall system._

-Discussions regarding FIPS 140-2 typically involve a determination of what
-<em>level</em> of security is appropriate.
-The FIPS 140-2 Standard defines
-four different levels:
+Discussions regarding FIPS 140-2 typically involve a determination of what _level_ of security is appropriate.
+The FIPS 140-2 Standard defines four different levels:

 * **Security Level 1** – This is the lowest level of security.
 While only